 Noise scares animals away as they think it might be their predator.
 Hand objects that make noise around the garden to deter them.
 Some ideas you might try are:

 - Hang a nail on a tin plate.
-Then hang the plate, strategically, in between your crops.
-Every time the wind moves the plate, the nail will bang on it.
+Then hang the plate strategically between the plants.
+Every time the wind moves the plate, the nail bangs on it.
 The loud banging noise will scare the birds and other animals away.

 - Use motion-triggered sprinklers.
 These gadgets will shoot water every time they sense movement.